mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 Note that if a column has been specified in a rule, then a statement will match _irrespective_ of where that particular column appears.
-For instance, if a rule specifies that the result of statements referring to the the column _a_ should be cached, then the following statement will match
+For instance, if a rule specifies that the result of statements referring to the column _a_ should be cached, then the following statement will match
 ```
 select a from tbl;